Student Member of the Board - Election Process

 Attention to the following is required:

 - Assuring that students are aware of the filing period, who is eligible to file for office, and who may nominate candidates.

 - Scheduling and administering the timely election of nominating convention/town meeting delegates.

 - Educating the voting population - airing the TV show, "Meet the Candidates," to all students; distributing the voters guide, available in English and 6 other languages.

 - Conducting the election following all protocols on election day.

 MCR Special Elections Committee

 Middle and high school students are needed to serve on the Special Elections Committee.
-This committee handles the logistical details for running the election of the Student Member of the Board of Education (SMOB), a public official!
-(Evening meetings October - May)
+This committee handles the logistical details for running the election of the Student Member of the Board of Education (SMOB), a public official.
+Evening meetings run October – May.

-It is imperative that the SEC has representation from EVERY high school (middle school representation is highly encouraged).
+It is imperative that the SEC has representation from EVERY high school and middle school representation is HIGHLY encouraged.
 Schools could form their own committee for running the SMOB election and have these students rotate attendance at the county meetings.
 This would be a great way to get a head start on your school’s election participation and serve on the SEC.
-Remember, this committee handles the election logistics of a public official.
-It is one of the few real civic educational opportunities in which students participate.
+This important committee handles the election logistics of a public official and is one of the few real civic educational opportunities in which students participate.
 Please actively recruit students at your school to join the SEC!
 Student service learning hours are applicable.